GuzevArtem/UnitTestSuit/README.md

 #include <chrono>
 #include <ranges>
 ```
-to yout test class in related "unresolved external symbol" error occured.
+to your test class if related "unresolved external symbol" error occurred.
-Should be fixed after c++23 standart library module appearence.
+Should be fixed after c++23 standard library module appearance.

 ## Usage